MicrosoftDocs/powerapps-docs/powerapps-docs/teams/profile-app.md

 Before using this app:

-2. Install the app by sideloading the manifest in Microsoft Teams.
-You can download the manifest from https://aka.ms/TeamsProfilePlus..
+1. Install the app by sideloading the manifest in Microsoft Teams.
+You can download the manifest from https://aka.ms/TeamsProfilePlus.
+For more information and help with installing this app, read the documentation available with the app manifest.
-3. Set up the app for the first use.
+1. Set up the app for the first use.

 > [!IMPORTANT]
 > - This is a preview feature.